-Glastonbury is sometimes called a 'Place Transformation' - what does this mean ?
+Glastonbury is called a 'Place Transformation' - what does this mean ?

-This is essentially an individual and subjective experience will always be subjective and personal.
+We are looking at an individual experience that will always be subjective and personal.
 What is written here is one individual’s effort to produce a simplified, and hopefully understandable, model for what is in fact a subtle and esoteric process.

 We need to start with two definitions